TeoZosa/jupyterhub-fastbook/README.md

 Follow the directions on-screen to log in to your local Jupyter notebook environment! 🎉

+Note: the first URL may not work.
+If that happens, try the URL beginning with `http://127.0.0.1`

 ### **Important**: When running the fast.ai notebooks, be sure to switch the notebook kernel to the `fastbook` environment

 <img src=".github/jupyter_notebook_fastbook_kernel_selection.png" width="600">